MCmoderSD/YEPPBot/README.md

 - `!chat reset`: Resets the current conversation.

 ### Seasonal Event Commands
-Same for the NoNutNovember as the DickDestroyDecember event:
+Similar commands apply for both the No Nut November and Dick Destroy December events:
 - `!NoNutNovember join`: Joins the No Nut November event.
 - `!NoNutNovember leave`: Leaves the No Nut November event.
 - `!NoNutNovember list`: Lists participant statuses.